Mental Health Facilities in Oklahoma

 North Oklahoma County Mental Health Center Inc Dba Northcare - Oklahoma City, OK

-North Oklahoma County Mental Health Center Inc Dba Northcare is a mental health facility in Oklahoma City, OK, located at 2617 General Pershing Boulevard, 73107 zip code area.
-North Oklahoma County Mental Health Center Inc Dba Northcare provides telemedicine/telehealth and outpatient treatment.
-North Oklahoma County Mental Health Center Inc Dba Northcare provides group therapy, trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and young adults.
-North Oklahoma County Mental Health Center Inc Dba Northcare also supports people with PTSD, seniors or older adults and people with serious mental illness.
-Additional services offered by North Oklahoma County Mental Health Center Inc Dba Northcare consist of illness management and recovery, suicide prevention services and chronic disease/illness management.
+North Oklahoma County Mental Health Center Inc Dba Northcare is one of mental health facilities in Oklahoma City, Oklahoma, located at 2617 General Pershing Boulevard, 73107 zip code.
+North Oklahoma County Mental Health Center Inc Dba Northcare provides outpatient treatment and telemedicine/telehealth.
+North Oklahoma County Mental Health Center Inc Dba Northcare provides psychotropic medication, behavior modification and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+North Oklahoma County Mental Health Center Inc Dba Northcare also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
+Additional services provided at North Oklahoma County Mental Health Center Inc Dba Northcare include family psychoeducation, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.

 Carl Albert Cmhc Pact Team - Ada, OK